Theory and simulation of elastoinertial rectification of oscillatory flows in two-dimensional deformable rectangular channels: Introduction

 \section{Introduction}

 Oscillatory flows between deformable boundaries frequently occur in various processes within engineered and biological systems.
 Oscillatory and, more generally, pulsatile flows enable a broad range of applications, in part because they can emulate physiological flow conditions \cite{DDS20}.
+However, a complete understanding of \emph{oscillatory} flow in a \emph{compliant two-dimensional (2D) channel} (a canonical configuration) has not been achieved; specifically, the development of the elastoinertial theory and the benchmarking of its predictions against detailed simulation data remain knowledge gaps.

-For instance, blood vessels in the cardiovascular system and alveoli in the respiratory system are flexible tubular structures that convey, respectively, blood flow and air flow \cite{G94,GJ04,HH11}.
+Classically, oscillatory flows in deformable conduits have been studied in the context of blood vessels in the cardiovascular system and alveoli in the respiratory system, both of which are flexible tubular structures that convey, respectively, blood and air flow \cite{G94,GJ04,HH11}.
 Oscillatory hydrodynamic forces driven by the heart's pulsations deform blood vessels \cite{P80,F97}.
-Even beyond the circulatory system, blood flow in the central retinal vein of the eye can be understood as Newtonian fluid flow through a compliant channel in a strongly collapsed state \cite{SF19}.
+Even beyond the circulatory system, blood flow in the central retinal vein of the eye can be understood as Newtonian fluid flow through a 2D compliant channel in a strongly collapsed state \cite{SF19}.
 Similarly, in the veins and the peripheral lymphatic system of the brain, flow-induced deformation of compliant structures can provide a valving mechanism, which sets the flow direction \cite{BLCJNB23}.
-Another example is the synovial joint, a fluid-filled cavity that enables range of motion in limbs, presenting a micro-elastohydrodynamic lubrication problem \cite{DJ86_2} in which an oscillatory flow couples to a compliant bounding surface \cite{PBG22}.
+Another example is the synovial joint, a fluid-filled cavity that enables a range of motion in limbs, presenting a 2D micro-elastohydrodynamic lubrication problem \cite{DJ86_2} in which an oscillatory flow couples to a compliant bounding surface \cite{PBG22}.
 The high lubrication pressures generated during repetitive motion within such narrow confinements can deform the boundaries, as is also the case in roll coating and printing processes \cite{C88,CS97b}.
-In such problems, the interaction between the flow and the deformable surface is significantly influenced by the initial surface topography \cite{YK05}.
+In such problems, also treated as 2D, the interaction between the flow and the deformable surface is significantly influenced by the initial surface topography \cite{YK05}.